DeeboyEdx/speech2input/README.md

     - **Full Screen and Play**<br>Presses f and space bar
     - **Type \***<br>Bypass command interpretation to simply type out the supplied text
     - **Computer!
 Do Things**<br>A catch-all card.
 Attempts to interpret any messages which didn't trigger a Push2Run card as a command.
-    - **No matching phrases**<br>Same catch-all function as above
+    - **No matching phrases**<br>Same catch-all functionality as above card

 1. Change the path in the *Parameter* field to the directory of your choosing from step 3, where you've placed this project's files.
 In the provided cards, the path is `C:\Scripts\python\type\`.
-This can be done either in the p2r file before importing, or after importing within the Push2Run GUI.
+This can be done either in the p2r file before importing, or after importing within Push2Run's GUI.
     <br><br>

     <details><summary><strong>Click here to see how to build your own cards.</strong></summary>